Items tagged “ent”

 The facial nerve is one of the key cranial nerves with a complex and broad range of functions.
 Although at first glance it is the motor nerve of facial expression which begins as a trunk and emerges from the parotid gland as five branches (see facial nerve branches mnemonic), it has taste and p...

 Juvenile nasopharyngeal angiofibroma

-Juvenile nasopharyngeal angiofibromas (JNA) are a rare benign but locally aggressive vascular tumour.
+Juvenile nasopharyngeal angiofibromas (JNA) are a rare benign but locally aggressive vascular tumor.
 Epidemiology Juvenile nasopharyngeal angiofibromas occur almost exclusively in males and usually in adolescence (~15 years).
-They account for only 0.5% of all head and neck tumours 2, but are ...
+They account for only 0.5% of all head and neck tumors 2, but are th...

 The MacEwen triangle (also called the suprameatal triangle or mastoid fossa) is a small triangular depression affecting the inner table of the temporal bone.
 The lines forming the triangle are: anterior: posterior border of the external acoustic meatus superior: posterior root of the zygomati...

 Otomastoiditis, or more simply inflammation of the mastoid air cells, can be divided into two distinct entities: acute otomastoiditis: usually due to bacterial infection chronic otomastoiditis: usually due to Eustachian tube dysfunction

 Ranulas are rare, benign, acquired, cystic lesions that occur at the floor of the mouth as submandibular or minor salivary gland retention cysts.
 Epidemiology For reasons that are unclear, they appear to be more common in the Maori of New Zealand and Pacific Island Polynesians 7.
 Clinical pr...